txje/Unicycler/README.md

 Unicycler also cleans the SPAdes assembly graphs, filtering out contigs which are very low depth and likely to be due to contamination or errors.

-### Multiplicity
+### 3. Multiplicity

 In future steps, Unicycler will scaffold the graph using SPAdes contigs and long reads.
 To do this, it must distinguish between single-copy contigs and collapsed repeats.
 It does this with a greedy algorithm that takes both read depth and graph connectivity.
 This process finds single-copy contigs not only in the bacterial chromosome but also in plasmids of any read depth.

 <p align="center"><img src="misc/multiplicity.png" alt="Multiplicity assignment" width="700"></p>

-### Short read bridging
+### 4. Short read bridging

 At this point, the assembly graph does not contain the SPAdes repeat resolution.
 To apply this to the graph, Unicycler builds bridges between single-copy contigs using the information in the SPAdes `contigs.paths` file.
 These are applied to the graph to make the `spades_bridges_applied.gfa` output - the most resolved graph Unicycler can make using only the Illumina reads.

 <p align="center"><img src="misc/short_read_bridging.png" alt="Short read bridging" width="700"></p>

-### Long read bridging
+### 5. Long read bridging

 Long reads are the most useful source of information for resolving the assembly graph, so Unicycler aligns them to the graph semi-globally (see [Unicycler align](#unicycler-align) for more information).
 For each pair of single-copy contigs which are linked by read alignments, Unicycler uses the read consensus sequence to find a connecting path and creates a bridge.

 <p align="center"><img src="misc/long_read_bridging.png" alt="Long read bridging"></p>

-### Bridge application
+### 6. Bridge application

-The above bridge-creation steps can produce many bridges, some of which may conflict.
-Unicycler therefore assigns a quality score to each bridge based on all available evidence (e.g. read alignment quality, graph path match, read depth consistency, etc).
-Bridges are then applied in order from highest to lowest quality so whenever two bridges conflict, the most supported option is used.
+At this point of the pipeline there can be many bridges, some of which may conflict.
+Unicycler therefore assigns a quality score to each based on all available evidence (e.g. read alignment quality, graph path match, read depth consistency, etc).
+Bridges are then applied in order of decreasing quality so whenever bridges conflict, only the most supported option is used.
 A minimum quality threshold prevents the application of low evidence bridges (see [Conservative, normal and bold](#conservative-normal-and-bold) for more information).

 <p align="center"><img src="misc/bridge_application.png" alt="Application of bridges"></p>

-### Finalisation
+### 7. Finalisation

 If the above steps have resulted in any simple, circular sequences, then Unicycler will attempt to rotate/flip them to begin at a consistent starting gene.
 By default this is [dnaA](http://www.uniprot.org/uniprot/?query=gene_exact%3AdnaA&sort=score) or [repA](http://www.uniprot.org/uniprot/?query=gene_exact%3ArepA&sort=score), but users can specify their own with the `--start_genes` option.